ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/nn-profiling-executenetwork.md

 Info: Inference time: 468.58 ms
 ```

 After the summary comes the graph of the model, and then the layers and their timings from the second run.
-At the start of the layers there are a few optimizations & their timings recorded before the network itself, with the layers' "Wall clock time" in microseconds of how long they took to run.
-These layers and their timings can then be analysed to see which layers, and which operators, took the most time.
+At the start of the layers there are a few optimizations and their timings recorded before the network itself, so you can skip past the graph and the optimization timings to get to the part that wants analyzing.
+The layers' "Wall clock time" in microseconds shows how long they took to run.
+These layers and their timings can then be analyzed to see which layers, and which operators, took the most time.